Choosing Your Hospital or Birthing Center

 Not as convenient as staying home, of course, but independent birthing centers do offer more peace of mind than a home birth if you've never had a baby.
 Much of the flexibility and comfort of a home birth, but with medical equipment at the ready, and of course MDs backing up the midwives in case complications arise.
 You should be aware that epidurals are usually not available.
 Probably most important, Birthing Centers only handle the lowest risk births, so about 12 percent of women laboring in Birth Centers do end up being transferred to the hospital for prolonged labor or other reasons, although the vast majority of these transfers are not emergencies.
-Not all states have accredited independent birth centers; be sure any birth center you consider is accredited by the American Association of Birth Centers.
+Not all states have accredited independent birth centers; be sure any birth center you consider is accredited by the Commission for the Accreditation of Birth Centers.
 For a list of questions to ask an Independent Birth Center, start with Childbirth Connection.

 What Should I Know about Birthing Centers in Hospitals?

 Hospital birthing centers can be the best of both worlds, but only if they are actually birthing centers run by midwives, not just OB wings redecorated with cute curtains and rocking chairs.
 Some hospitals now have autonomous units run by midwives (backed up by MDs), usually with tubs for water births, and flexible woman-friendly policies that result in fewer interventions.
 The great thing is that if the need arises -- and it rarely does, interestingly -- you or your baby can be wisked into the elevator and down a few flights to the operating room or neonatal unit.